 Alternatively, you could take this further by encouraging exercise during the working day.
 As well as providing a break from their screens, studies have also shown that those who exercise more often are likely to be more productive and higher achievers than those who rarely exercise.
 See our article ‘Help employees to fit exercise into their working lives’ for tips on how to do this.

 3. Help employees to look after their backs

-These range from reviewing workstations and supplying items such as lumbar support pillows or foot supports, to providing access to physiotherapy.
-Read our article for 5 ways you can help improve employee back pain.
+To avoid employees suffering from musculoskeletal problems such as neck and back pain, you could implement a range of things from reviewing workstations and supplying items such as lumbar support pillows or foot supports, to providing access to physiotherapy.

 4. Provide access to support lines

-As part of Benenden Healthcare for Business, your employees will have access to qualified therapists through our 24/7 psychological wellbeing helpline and support.
+As part of Benenden Healthcare for Business, your employees will have access to qualified therapists through our 24/7 mental health helpline and support.

 To achieve a culture which recognises and supports employee health and wellbeing in today's ‘always on’ world, any efforts must be underpinned by managers and should be modelled from the top down.
 For example, if business owners are able to stop responding to emails at 7pm on a week day, employees will also start to feel more confident about switching off as well.

 Benenden Healthcare for Business provides an affordable, high quality, private healthcare solution to support all your employees.
 With easy setup and no exclusions on pre-existing medical conditions, we want to help make healthcare a standard of employment for everyone, rather than just a perk for the few.
 See how we can help you develop a healthcare solution that works for your whole business.